flybywiresim/docs/docs/dev-corner/development-projects/website.md

 - [tailwindcss](https://tailwindcss.com/){target=new} low level CSS classes.

 ## Getting Started
-Although there are no requirements to getting started, having basic knowledge on Git, HTML, CSS and JavaScript will benifit anyone who decides to contribute towards the website.
+Although there are no requirements to getting started, having basic knowledge on Git, HTML, CSS and JavaScript will benefit anyone who decides to contribute towards the website.

 Clone the repository to a safe place on your machine
 ```sh